ERCO Picture Lamps

 In the 1930s the industrial production of complete luminaires was started.
 After the Second World War Arnold Reininger and Karl Reeber continued the company.
 Co-founder Paul Buschhaus had died in the war.

-Famous designers that worked for the ERCO company are Alois Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass.
+Designers that worked for the ERCO company are among others: Alois Ferdinand Gangkofner, Roger Tallon, Ettore Sottsass.
 Emilio Ambasz, Shiro Kuramata, Giancarlo Piretti, Dieter Witte.
-Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa and many others.
+Yves Béhar, Knud Holscher, Franco Clivio, Naoto Fukasawa.

 The company was awarded many times thanks to these great artists and the vision of the ERCO company.
 ERCO received 88 iF Design Awards.